richardtallent/vite-plugin-singlefile/README.md

 array of "glob" patterns to limit the inlining to certain assets.
 Any assets missed by your patterns will generate a warning (same as any unrecognized assets).

+### deleteInlinedFiles

+Defaults to `true`, which deletes all inlined files that were inlined.
+A use case for turning this to `false` would be if you would like sourcemaps to be generated so you can upload them to an error tracking platform like Sentry.io.

 ### Caveats

 - `favicon` resources are not inlined by Vite, and this plugin doesn't do that either.